-- (1) Audited by Deloitte & Touche LLP, Singapore. - Audited by overseas practices of Deloitte & Touche LLP. - (3) Exempted from audit. - The Group's holdings in Singapore Commercial Credit Bureau Pte.
+(3) Exempted from audit.

+(4) The Group's holdings in Singapore Commercial Credit Bureau Pte.
 Ltd. was transferred from Dun & Bradstreet (Singapore) Pte.
 Ltd. to Infocredit Holdings Pte.
+Ltd. in year 2021.

-Ltd. during the year. - (5) Although the Group does not effectively own more than 50% of the equity shares of these entities, it has sufficiently dominant voting right and power to direct the relevant activities of these entities via contractual agreements and therefore the Group has unilateral control over these entities and hence regards these entities as subsidiaries.
+(5) Although the Group does not effectively own more than 50% of the equity shares of these entities, it has sufficiently dominant voting right and power to direct the relevant activities of these entities and therefore the Group has unilateral control over these entities and hence regards these entities as subsidiaries.